I don’t have a food waste caddy

 The bin will attract rats and other vermin

 You can lock your food waste caddy by making sure the handle is turned all the way round.
 This prevents mice, rats or other animals getting into them.
 Remember to present your caddy regularly for collection so that your food waste caddy isn’t overfilled.

 Why should I bother using my food caddy?

 When food waste decomposes in landfill it creates methane - a greenhouse gas between 23-100 times more powerful than carbon dioxide – therefore contributing to climate change.
 36% of the waste produced by Edinburgh households is food waste, so it will make a big difference if you separate your food waste for recycling.
 Food collected in your food waste caddy is taken to an anaerobic digester which turns the food waste into electricity to help power homes and offices, and helps your council tax payments go further.
 The food caddy also offers everyone the opportunity to recycle their food waste, even if you don’t have a home composter.
 Even if you already compost, the food caddy can be used for items not normally home composted such as bones, dairy products and cooked foods.

 My kitchen will smell

 Your food waste caddy should not smell any more than if you were putting your food waste in your landfill bin.
 As your landfill bin is only collected every two weeks this gives it longer to rot and start to smell.
 Remember to empty your indoor caddy regularly into the outdoor one - this will prevent any smells in the kitchen.
-It is good to give your caddy a regular rinse out with soapy water.
 Plus your small caddy is much easier to wash out than a large kitchen bin so its win win!
 Your outdoor caddy is collected every week so remember you can put it out even if it’s not full.

 The caddy will attract flies